Animesh420/Notes/CloudComputingConcepts/week3/README_P2P_structured.md

     - The finger table may give wrong values if the peers have died or moved out because of churn because then the finger table itself may be inconsistent

+- Effects of failures and churn in Chord:

+    When an intermediate node dies
+        - In the same example let us say if node 32, (clockwise to node 16) fails and corresponding finger tables are not updated, node 16 cannot forward request to any node as it is stuck.
+        - One solution is for nodes to maintain a list of successors not just one successor, let say "R" successors
+        - How large should R be ?
+R = 2Log(N) suffices to maintain lookup correctness
+        - Lets say 50 % of nodes fail
+        - Probability(at given node, at least one successor alive) = 1 - (0.5)^(2log(N)) = 1 - (N^-2)
+        - Probability(above is true for all alive nodes) = (1 - (N^-2))^(N/2)  = exp(-1/2N) (approx) == 1 (almost)

+    - When the node with file dies
+        - The file is copied and stored at one successor and one predecessor of the node where file is stored
+        - This helps in load balancing also

+    - Dealing with Dynamic Changes
+        - Churn refers to (peer failure, peer leaving, new peer joining)
+        - To keep system consistent one needs to update Successors and finger table entries and copy keys

+        - NEW PEER JOINING
+            - A new peer joins a system by contacting a well known process called Introducer via DNS
+            - The Introducer gives it an ip addresss of some peer in the system
+            - It can ask the peer to route to its own id, by chord routing protocol
+            - For example in the chord ring 16 -> 32 -> 45 -> 80 -> 96 -> 112 -> 16, when 40 enters and it gets
+            45 as a peer id, it asks 45 to route to it.
+            - This way 45 comes to know of 40 as its predecessor
+            - The process can similarly give 32, and this 32 knows its successor
+            - This way 40 knows both aout 32 (pred) and 45 (succ)
+            - STABILIZATION PROTOCOL:
+                - Stabilization protocol runs on each node in a periodic fashion
+                - Each node asks for finger table of its successor and predecessor and thus expands its knowledge of the nodes in the system
+                - As the churn happens stabilization protocol tries to catch up
+            - As a new node joins, keys are copied from its succ. and pred. which is file transfer
+            - Some nodes may need to update their finger table entry because of adding of new node
+            - A new peer affects O(logN) peers in the ring
+            - This applies to case of concurrent failures and strong stability takes O(N^2) stabilization rounds

+    - Effects of churn
+        - High churn leads to high number of runs of stabilization protocol which is costly
+        - File copy is also expensive for heavy files like mp3
+        - One option is to store file pointers from source, rather than whole files in each system

+    Unifrom Hashing
+        - Since hash function are not uniform each node acts as a set of virtual set of nodes, to achieve better load balancing